samanthamoss87/Project-1/README.md

     - Project timeframes.
     - Project information, like any work that has been completed and deadlines of things that are not complete.
     - If they have requested for a platform to be designed, they will also be able to see design, any updates, any notes the developers have added and create any notes themselves.
+    - On the contact us page, once the form is complete the submit button will highlight blue to show complication and ready to submit, once I have learnt JavaScript.

 ### Contact Us